 Each member of the Audit Committee meets the independence requirements for audit committee members under the listing standards of the NASDAQ National Market, on which the Company's Common Stock is listed.
 The Committee provides assistance to the Company's directors in fulfilling the Board's oversight responsibility as to the Company's accounting, auditing and financial reporting practices and as to the quality and integrity of the financial reports of the Company.
-The specific functions and responsibilities of the Audit Committee are set forth in the written charter of the Audit Committee adopted by the Board of Directors, which is attached as Appendix A to this Proxy Statement.
-The Audit Committee reviews and reassesses the Charter annually and recommends any changes to the Board for approval.
-A report of the Audit Committee appears under the caption "Audit Committee Report," below.
+The specific functions and responsibilities of the Audit Committee are set forth in the written charter of the Audit Committee adopted by the Board of Directors.
+The Audit Committee reviews and reassesses the

+Charter annually and recommends any changes to the Board for approval.
+A report of the Audit Committee appears under the caption 'Audit Committee Report,' below.